 Tryptophan is usually associated with turkey and responsible for that post-Thanksgiving dinner slump, yet tryptophan is also found in pumpkin seeds.
 Tryptophan is an essential amino acid that converts to serotonin, a chemical in the brain that’s responsible for sleep and a happy mood.
 Although there’s no guarantee, feeding your kids pumpkin for dessert may help them sleep through the night.

-How to Enjoy Pumpkin
+How to Serve Pumpkin to Kids

 Add pureed pumpkin to smoothies, breads, muffins, pancakes and waffles.
 Pumpkin is a moist, tasty alternative to oil and eggs in baking recipes.